CraftAcademyLabs/ca_course/slow_food/slow_food.md

 There are three basic elements in ER-Diagrams:

 Entities are the "things" for which we want to store information.
 An entity is a person, place, thing or event.
-* Attributes are the data we want to collect for an entitiy.
+* Attributes are the data we want to collect for an entity.
 * Relationships describe the relations between the entities.
 * ERD's show entities in a database and relationships between tables within that database.
 It is essential to have ER-Diagrams if you want to create a good database design.
 The diagrams help focus on how the database actually works.
 *